A Time For Green Parties In The Pacific

 By Michelle Sheather, International Development Coordinator, Australian Greens

-It’s been an exciting time for our neighbouring friends over in the Pacific.
+It’s been a busy time for neighbouring Green parties over in the Pacific.
 The level of commitment and passion for Green party values and community is growing.
 Over the last 3 months, we’ve seen the successful election campaign for the Greens in the Solomon Islands.

 We also held the first Pacific Greens meeting in Fiji.
 And we saw the commencement of the Green Party of Papua New Guinea’s local government election campaign.